|

 This is NOT always necessary.
 Sometimes just finding a general niche is all you need.
 You can find success by creating preschool printables exclusively, or high school chemistry.

-Let's say you want to create math resources for fifth grade.
-Great!
 But there are still a lot of different types of math resources that fifth grade teachers might need.
 So you'll need to narrow do your focus at first.
-Maybe at first you create multiplication worksheets, or fraction games, or escape rooms.
-Choose a specific thing and become the go-to expert for that particular type of resource.

 But don't go . . . too far.